 Rice Bran For Hair Growth in Mice and Humans

-Researchers in Korea have been looking more closely at the question of how it is possible for rice bran extract to actually promote hair growth.
+Researchers in Korea have been looking more closely at how it is possible for rice bran extract to promote hair growth.

 - linoleic acid

 The researchers observed results in terms of histological morphology (microscopic anatomical form, characteristics, quantities) and mRNA expression, which indicates the production of new protein structures based on instructions provided by DNA.

 The administration of rice bran on mice increased several growth factors, as evidenced by mRNA expression.
 This included:

 - keratinocyte growth factor (KGF)

 Also, the rice bran extract decreased levels of a compound known to be detrimental to hair growth, transforming growth factor – B (TGF-B).